KDE/documentation-docs-kdenlive-org/troubleshooting/faq.rst

 Yes you can, and in two different ways:

-1. :menuselection:`Menu --> Project --> Clean Project` deletes unused clips from the :term:`Project Bin`
+1. :menuselection:`Menu --> Media --> Remove Unused Media` deletes unused clips from the :term:`Project Bin`
-2. :menuselection:`Menu --> Project --> Project Settings --> Project Files --> Delete Files` deletes unused files from the Project Bin **and** the storage medium (usually one of your disk drives)
+2. :menuselection:`Menu --> File --> Project Settings --> Project Files --> Delete Files` deletes unused files from the Project Bin **and** the storage medium (usually one of your disk drives)

 I want to back out to a previous release.